brian14708/wh-briefings/statements-releases/2021-11/2021-11-30-fact-sheet-virtual-engagement-with-indigenous-women-leaders-in-preparation-for-the-fourth-convening-of-the-trilateral-working-group-on-violence-against-indigenous-women-and-girls.md

 modified_time: 2021-11-30 12:34:53-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/30/fact-sheet-virtual-engagement-with-indigenous-women-leaders-in-preparation-for-the-fourth-convening-of-the-trilateral-working-group-on-violence-against-indigenous-women-and-girls/
 published_time: 2021-11-30 12:34:52-05:00
-title: 'FACT SHEET: Virtual Engagement with Indigenous Women Leaders in Preparation for the Fourth Convening of the Trilateral Working Group on Violence Against Indigenous Women and Girls'
+title: "FACT SHEET: Virtual Engagement with Indigenous Women Leaders in Preparation\
+  \ for the Fourth Convening of the Trilateral Working Group on Violence Against Indigenous\
+  \ Women and\_Girls"
 ---

 Today, the White House welcomes our partners from the governments of